CDC expands warning in E. coli outbreak from Arizona lettuce

-The CDC said Friday that consumers are being advised to avoid whole heads and hearts of romaine lettuce that may have come from the Yuma region.
+PHOENIX (AP) - The U.S. Centers for Disease expanded its warning Friday surrounding a multistate E. coli outbreak tied to tainted romaine lettuce from Arizona, which has now sickened more than 50 people.

-Previous warnings only applied to chopped romaine by itself or as part of salads and salad mixes.
+The agency said information from new cases of illness prompted them to caution against eating any forms of romaine lettuce that may have come from Yuma.
+Previously, CDC officials had only warned against chopped romaine by itself or as part of salads and salad mixes.
+But they are now extending the risk to heads or hearts of romaine lettuce.

-Officials say people at an Alaska correctional facility recently reported feeling ill after eating romaine lettuce that was traced back to lettuce heads harvested in Yuma.
+People at an Alaska correctional facility recently reported feeling ill after eating from whole heads of romaine lettuce.
+The vegetable was traced to lettuce harvested in the Yuma region, according to the CDC.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.